glarizza/puppet-haproxy/README.md

 * `service_manage`: Specifies whether the state of the HAProxy service should be managed by Puppet.
 Valid options: 'true' and 'false'.
 Default: 'true'.

+* `service_options`: Contents for the `/etc/defaults/haproxy` file on Debian.
+Defaults to "ENABLED=1\n" on Debian, and is ignored on other systems.

 #### Define: `haproxy::balancermember`

 Configures a service inside a listening or backend service configuration block in haproxy.cfg.